crisbal/OnlineTicTacToe/README.md

 I have to fix what happens if someone leaves a room while playing, right now the game will still continue and not pause / restart.
 The code is a bit messy but I hope you can understand everthing.

+#Run it locallly!

+Just have Node installed as well as the packages specified as dependencies in "package.json" then run

+    node app.js

+#LICENSE

+GPL